-Ian Ritchie Architects were commissioned by Chelsfield plc in December 1997 to re-conceive a Master Plan and Architecture for the urban regeneration of approximately 15 hectares at White City, London, as a local and regional shopping and leisure destination together with the creation of major new public transport interchanges for west London.
+Ian Ritchie Architects were commissioned by Chelsfield plc to re-conceive a Master Plan and Architecture for the urban regeneration of approximately 15 hectares at White City, London, as a local and regional shopping and leisure destination together with the creation of major new public transport interchanges for west London.

 Part of the transport infrastructure works included the £80 million Central Line Sidings which provides sub-surface train stabling for 16 London Underground Central Line trains with associated plant rooms and staff accommodation.